 Consumers can find out how likely other consumers were to bring a dispute to FOS about a particular product from a particular FSP.
 They can also see information on the outcomes of disputes involving particular FSPs.
 The data might assist a consumer when they are deciding which FSP to acquire a product from.

 Financial services providers can compare their disputes performance to that of other FOS members, which will help them to set targets for their businesses and direct their resources into the right areas.
 This should help them to build their complaints handling systems and broader customer service programs, ultimately strengthening their relationships with their customers.

 How can I learn more about the tables?

 There are four supporting documents to help you understand and interpret the Comparative Tables:

-- Glossary – definitions of all the key terms used in the tables
+- Glossary (PDF 305KB) – Definitions of all the key terms used in the tables

-- How to interpret the tables – an example of a table with notes on what we can learn about the financial services providers listed in it
+- How to interpret the tables (PDF 441KB) – An example of a table with notes on what we can learn about the financial services providers listed in it

-There are also links to these documents from the tables.
+Links to these documents are also provided in the tables.